Vision: To take the hope of Christ to every student

 All students are invited to meetings/activities, no matter their faith or background.
 First Priority is not intended to replace church.
 In the meetings, Christian students share the Word of God (Bible), their faith stories, and the good news of Jesus.
 Meetings are a safe, friendly place for students to ask questions, seek community, and find support.

 All First Priority groups/clubs are student-initiated and student-led.
-During each weekly meeting, student leaders open and close in prayer, guide others through the E.P.I.C. topic, and help new students to get connected to a local church.
+During each weekly meeting, student leaders open and close in prayer, read and talk through Bible verses, and help new students to get connected to a local church.

 The official position of First Priority of Tampa Bay is that staff and adult volunteers will follow the law, as it applies to groups/clubs on public middle and high school campuses.